valentijnpeters/rest-assured-workshop/README.md

 Comments?
 Saying thanks?
 ---
+This repo differs from the original, there is a test8 that hits a live api.
+The call is also used in this test application https://softwaretestingbreak.com/testapplication-web.php This is done with test9!

+(you can try it by using 1, 1, 1, in the input fields. of the web-testapplication...

-Feel free to file an issue here, or email me at bas@ontestautomation.com.
+Feel free to file an issue here, or email, go to https://softwaretestingbreak.com/contact.php

-I'd rather have you deliver the workshop instead...
 ---
 Sure, I'd love to.
 Again, email me and I'll be happy to discuss options.
 In house or at your conference, I'm sure we can work something out.